microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/DeploymentTemplates/README.md

 .\DeploySKaaS-Existing-AI.ps1 -DeploymentName YOUR_DEPLOYMENT_NAME -Subscription YOUR_SUBSCRIPTION_ID -Endpoint "YOUR_AZURE_OPENAI_ENDPOINT"
 ```

+After entering the command above, you will be prompted to enter your OpenAI or Azure OpenAI API key.
+(You can also pass in the API key using the -ApiKey paramater followed by a SecureString)

-Note: the Azure OpenAI endpoint is ignored when you are using an OpenAI instance from [openai.com](https://openai.com).
+Note: the Azure OpenAI endpoint is ignored and can be omitted when you are using an OpenAI instance from [openai.com](https://openai.com).

 Alternatively, you can deploy by clicking on the following button: